Garrett Adelstein: Survivor

 In 2013, Adelstein appeared on Survivor: Cagayan as a member of the "Brains" tribe where he was the second player voted off.
 Adelstein managed to find a Hidden Immunity Idol, but elected not to bring it to Tribal Council.
-He regretted this as a mistake after being voted off.

 Personal life

 Adelstein currently resides in Manhattan Beach, California.
 He is married to Jennifer Stutland of Lexington, KY, a USC graduate.